 I started by making a soft Spun Sugar background using the Vines and Roses CMS298 background stamp.
 I inked the stamp with Spun Sugar Distress Ink, then spritzed it lightly with water, and stamped it on Distress Mixed Media Heavystock

 I dried it with a heat tool and lightly colored in the rest of the background with Spun Sugar Distress Ink and a Blending Tool.
 I added a tiny bit of Pumice Stone Distress Ink in a few places just lightly and edged with Ground Espresso Distress Ink.
-The lighter spots are just from spritzing drops of water on the background using the Distress Sprayer
+The lighter spots are just from spritzing drops of water on the background using the Distress Sprayer.

 I wanted to stamp on linen, so I cut a piece of linen from the Ideaology Textile Surfaces and chose to use Ground Espresso Distress Paint to stamp the image.